GoogleCloudDataproc/bdutil/README.md

+# This project has been deprecated.
+Please use [Google Cloud Dataproc](https://cloud.google.com/dataproc) to create managed Apache Hadoop and Apache Spark instances on [Google Compute Engine](https://cloud.google.com/compute).

 # bdutil

 bdutil is a command-line script used to manage Apache Hadoop and Apache Spark instances on [Google Compute Engine](https://cloud.google.com/compute). bdutil manages deployment, configuration, and shutdown of your Hadoop instances.